Short Synchronizing Words for Random Automata: Proof of Lemma

-Suppose thus that $u_2\notin \cE_{t_1}$.
+If $u_2\in \cE_{t_2}$ the argument is identical as in the proof of Lemma~\ref{lemma:112}, thus we may assume that $u_2\notin \cE_{t_2}$.
 Up to changing the value of $s_2$, we may assume that $v_2$ does not appear in the interior of $Q$.
 We distinguish two cases.
-Expose $Q$ and let $t_2$ be the time after it.
-If there is an in-degree at least $2$ in the first $k$ steps of $Q$ in $\cE_{t_2}$, then we can apply Lemma~\ref{lemma:findpath4} with $x=u_2$ and $y=v_2$ and a union bound over $t'\leq t_{\max}$ to obtain that probability of $\hE_3$ under this conditioning is $\tO(1/n)$.
-Otherwise, there is no vertex of in-degree at least $2$ and, since $u_2\notin \cE_{t_1}$, we have that $u_2\notin \cC_{t_2}$ and $P$ (which has length at least $k$) cannot be determined.
+Expose $Q$ and let $t_3$ be the time after it.
+If there is an in-degree at least $2$ in the first $k$ steps of $Q$ in $\cE_{t_3}$, then we can apply Lemma~\ref{lemma:findpath4} with $x=u_2$ and $y=v_2$ and a union bound over $t'\leq t_{\max}$ to obtain that probability of $\hE_3$ under this conditioning is $\tO(1/n)$.
+Otherwise, there is no vertex of in-degree at least $2$ and, since $u_2\notin \cE_{t_2}$, we have that $u_2\notin \cC_{t_3}$ and $P$ (which has length at least $k$) cannot be determined.
 Applying Lemma~\ref{lemma:findpath2} for $Q$ and Lemma~\ref{lemma:thread_short_cycle} for $P$, we conclude that the probability of $\hE_1\cap \hE_3$ is $\tO(1/n)$. \end{proof}

 \begin{remark} As in Remark~\ref{rem:212+}, we have

 \end{remark}

 We conclude, \begin{lemma} We have